What is the difference between an approximate and MCS compliant heat loss survey?

 - Energy efficiency and cost reduction: A demand-oriented system consumes less energy and lowers heating costs in the long term.

-- Even heat distribution: A precise heat load calculation ensures that all rooms are heated reliably and evenly.
+- Even heat distribution: A precise heat loss survey ensures that all rooms are heated reliably and evenly.

 - Avoiding incorrect planning: The precise calculation prevents unnecessary improvements and additional costs during installation and operation.

-- Basis for funding: For new buildings and renovations, a heat load calculation is often required by law and a prerequisite for government funding programs.
+- Basis for funding: For new buildings and renovations, a heat loss survey is often required by law and a prerequisite for government funding programs.

 - heat transmittance the window frames and glazing